-The results of operations for ESB are included in the Company's consolidated statement of operations and the T&D and C&I segments from the date of acquisition.
+The results of operations for WPE are included in the Company's consolidated statement of operations and the C&I segment from the date of acquisition.
 Costs of approximately \$0.4 million related to the acquisition were included in selling, general and administrative expenses in the consolidated statement of operations.
-The purchase accounting for ESB was complete as of December 31, 2015.
-The following table summarizes the allocation of the opening balance sheet from the date of acquisition through December 31, 2015: